Sage Canaday: Coaching

-Canaday is self-coached and very public with his training, posting most of his workouts on the activity-tracking website Strava.
+Canaday is self-coached and public with his training, posting most of his workouts on the activity-tracking website Strava.

 He and his girlfriend, fellow ultramarathoner Sandi Nypaver, are the owners and founders of Higher Running, an online running coaching website which markets training plans and e-books for the running community.

 Canaday is an outspoken opponent of performance-enhancing drug use and has professed support for a zero-tolerance policy for PED users in endurance sports.

 Personal life

 Canaday was raised a vegetarian and describes his current diet as "nearly vegan," citing the environmental and health benefits of a plant-based, high-carbohydrate diet.
 He admits to regular beer-drinking and is sponsored by the Boulder-based Avery Brewing Company.

 In 2021, Canaday suffered from a bi-lateral pulmonary embolism and lost his home and most possessions in a fire that destroyed an entire apartment complex in downtown Boulder, Colorado.